-As far as Farallon’s management of its private investment funds goes, fees range up to 1.00% of the fund’s total AUM.
+As far as Farallon’s management of its private investment funds goes, fees range up to 1.00% of the fund’s total AUM, though the fee may be higher in certain cases.
 In addition to this base fee, Farallon charges some of its funds a performance-based fee.
 According to the firm's Form ADV, it is "entitled to a 20% carried interest only after investors have received distributions equal to their capital contributions."

 Although the firm charges these fees to the funds, prospective fund investors will likely incur at least part of them indirectly.
 All fees are deducted on a quarterly basis, in advance.

 There is one disclosure listed on Farallon Capital Management’s Form ADV.
 This is in reference to a regulatory violation issued by the Swedish Financial Supervisory Authority (SFSA) in June 2018.
 The Form ADV states that Farallon “self-reported to the SFSA it was submitting a late notification in connection with its net short position in a Swedish issuer.”
 As a result of this event, the SFSA fined Farallon Capital Management $40,925.
 The firm paid this fine in August 2018.

 Some of Farallon Capital Management’s funds include performance-based fees in their fee structures.
 These can, in turn, trickle down to the fees that investors must pay.
 The firm states in its Form ADV that “clients should be aware that performance-based fees/allocations may be deemed to create a conflict of interest for Farallon, as there can be an incentive for Farallon to make investments that are riskier or more speculative than would be the case in the absence of a performance-based fee/allocation.”